akgunduz/dicon/README.md

 - Project is in still early development stage therefore lots of corner cases and scenarios should be tested.
 - Demo application is developed just for testing the architecture purpose and can only be used as a reference; it is not suitable to be used in a final product.
 - After the nodes finish the assigned process, there is no feedback or collection of results mechanism; ie subtasks are all on their own like uploading the results somewhere else etc. Distributor & Collector only gets job is done feedback from the nodes, thats all.
+- UI will be replaced with webserver based framework.

 ### Contributing